 With a description like that, how could anyone resist?

-"The eyes cauterise"
+“The eyes cauterize”

 The Steam Experiment – also known as The Chaos Experiment – screened in two theatres in the Michigan town in which it was shot, but according to a news story from 2009, only sold about 230 tickets.
 It’s fair to say, then, that the movie disappeared into obscurity fairly quickly, in spite of its perfectly decent cast; as well as Val Kilmer, The Steam Experiment stars Eric Roberts, Starship Troopers‘ Patrick Muldoon and hard-working character actor Armande Assante (Judge Dredd, American Gangster).
 It was directed by French filmmaker Philippe Martinez, who was also responsible for the 2004 Jean-Claude Van Damme action vehicle, Wake Of Death.

-The Steam Experiment plays out a little bit like the original Saw film, in that it's a thriller with horror overtones.
-Kilmer's James Pettis shows up at the offices of a Michigan newspaper, demanding that his chosen headline about the imminent destruction of Earth be published, or else the six people he has cooped up in a bath house elsewhere in the city will die a terrible death.
+The Steam Experiment plays out a little bit like the original Saw movie, in that it’s a thriller with horror overtones.
+Kilmer’s James Pettis shows up at the offices of a Michigan newspaper, demanding that his chosen headline about the imminent destruction of Earth be published, or else the six people he has cooped up in a bath house elsewhere in the city will die a terrible death.